drfoxvet/drfoxvet-net/site/content/post/preventing-pandemics-like-covid-19-and-other-animal-to-human-diseases.md

  For further  documentation see: Levitt BB, Lai HC, Manville AM.
 Effects of non-ionizing electromagnetic fields on flora and fauna, part 1.
 Rising ambient EMF levels in the environment.
 Rev Environ Health.
 2021 May 27;37(1):81-122 Levitt, B. & Lai, Henry & Manville, Albert.
 (2021).
 Effects of non-ionizing electromagnetic fields on flora and fauna, Part 2 impacts: How species interact with natural and man-made EMF.
 Rev Environ Health.
 10.1515/reveh-2021-0050. and   https://ehtrust.org/in-historic-decision-federal-court-finds-fcc-failed-to-explain-why-it-ignored-scientific-evidence-showing-harm-from-wireless-radiation/

+ WHY FAUCI’S LEGACY IS A FAILURE

+The article by Ari Schulman, Why Fauci's legacy is a failure (Star Tribune 9/1/22) underscores an essential flaw in the U.S. Public Health Service.
+As Schulman asserts, "A science that people will follow must lead."

+Science without ethics is hazardous: Ethics without science is vacuous.
+Science informs politics and ethics guide when politicians are committed to serve the common good and the good of the Commons.
+The science and bioethics of a One Health approach to pandemic prevention must be adopted by the U.S. Public Health Service.
+A One Health approach calls for informed public involvement linked with animal health (animals being the primary source of new and old pandemics) and environmental protection.
+Such an integrative approach to pandemic prevention rather than the marketing of ever more vaccines and pharmaceuticals is long overdue.